guninwasan/Mapability/README.md

    </p>

    #### Color Scheme Box:
    - We understand the importance of aesthetics and the visual fatigue caused to some people by looking at a certain color scheme for a long time.
 In addition to this, people with color-blindness have no alternative to use a color scheme as per their choosing.
 The team incorporated all these problems in Mapability.
-In the following steps, a user can understamd how to change different color schemes as per their choosing.
+In the following steps, a user can understand how to change different color schemes as per their choosing.

    <p align="center">